puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### Configuring Logging

-Logging is configured with a log4j.properties file, whose location is set with the [`logging-config`](#logging-config) setting.
-If you change the log settings while PuppetDB is running, it will pick up the new settings without requiring a restart.
+Logging is configured with a log4j.properties file, whose location is defined with the [`logging-config`](#logging-config) setting.
+If you change the log settings while PuppetDB is running, it will apply the new settings without requiring a restart.

 [See the log4j documentation][log4j] for more information about logging options.